William Bromley (engraver)

 William Bromley (1769–1842) was a British engraver.
 Bromley, who was born at Carisbrooke on the Isle of Wight, was apprenticed to an engraver named J G Wooding in London, and soon attracted favorable notice.

 Of his early works the most popular are the prints in 'Macklin's Bible,' and his engravings of Stothard's designs illustrating the 'History of England.'
 He engraved also two of Sir Thomas Lawrence's portraits of the Duke of Wellington, and one of the young Napoleon.

 Bromley was elected an associate engraver of the Royal Academy in 1819, and was employed for many years by the trustees of the British Museum in engraving the Elgin Marbles after drawings by Henry Corbould (1787–1844).

-He was the grandfather of 19th-century British artist Valentine Walter Bromley.
+His sons, John Charles Bromley and James Bromley, were also engravers.
+His grandson, William Bromley III, was a painter.